Presentations and Workshops on Phytophthora ramorum

 Presentations and workshops are available on a variety of topics related to Sudden Oak Death.
-Presentations can be downloaded for viewing or contact Marianne Elliott (melliott2@wsu.edu) to arrange a presentation or workshop for your group.
+Presentations can be downloaded for viewing.
+Contact Marianne Elliott to arrange a presentation or workshop for your group.

 SOD Symptom ID and Nursery Management